shellnumismatics/zkBTC-Security/README.md

     // x >= 3600/(36 + 16 + 17) = 52.2
 ```

 Note that we include the 4.8 free depth from the rare situation, and the 12 free depth is also not easy to obtain for the adversary.
-So the above numbers are for the worse case.
-The actual safety margin is better.
+Therefore the above numbers are for the worse case scenario, and the actual safety margin is better.
 For example, we might consider when the free depth is at most 6 instead of 17 for `(D, allowance) = (9, 10), (36, 16)`:
 ```golang
     // x >= 900 /( 9 + 10 + 6) = 36.0 (compared to 25.0)
     // x >= 3600/(36 + 16 + 6) = 62.1 (compared to 52.2)